☁️

 Step 1: Access Azure Monitor

-1. Log in to Azure Portal: Go to Azure Portal and log in with your credentials.
+1. Log in to Azure Portal: Go to and log in with your credentials.

 2. Navigate to Azure Monitor: Use the search bar at the top to search for "Azure Monitor" and select it from the results.